MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 Create a separate directory for this tutorial and save your network in this empty directory.
 This makes the final structure easier to read.

 ### Create a Local Macro Module
 Select the module `CSOListContainer` and open menu {{<menuitem "File" "Create Local Macro" >}}.
-Enter some details about your new local macro module and click finish.
+Enter some details about your new local macro module and click *Finish*.
 Leave the already defined output as is.

 ![Create Local Macro](/images/tutorials/dataobjects/contours/Example_7_4.png "Create Local Macro")